Joseph-Press/obsidian-vault/Math 70/Week 1.md

 S = {s ∈ S} or S = {s1,s2,s3...,sn}
 - note that a set can have inf many elements or none

+The number of elements of cardinality of a set S is denoted #S

+read as the number of S's

+Example: The set of outcomes of a single coin toss is S = {H,T}
+representing the two outcomes, H for heads and T for tails.

+Example: The set of integers Z = {..., −2, −1, 0, 1, 2, ...}, Q, R.